grnet/synnefo/snf-astakos-app/docs/projects_specs.rst

     *text describing the project for the public*

 ``start_date``
-    *when the project is to be started*
+    *when the project is requested to become active*

 ``end_date``
-    *when the project is to be ended*
+    *when the project is to be deactivatedended*

 ``member_join_policy``
     *an enumeration of policies on how new join requests are to be accepted.